Does a Chronic Sore Throat Have You Missing Work?

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-However, in their study of nearly 6,000 adults who had tonsillectomies, researchers found the reoperation rate was 3.2 percent, slightly higher than rates for children.
+A recent study of nearly 6,000 adults who had tonsillectomies found low complication and death rates that were similar to those of children.
+However, researchers also found that the reoperation rate in adults was 3.2%, usually for post-surgical bleeding — slightly higher than rates for children.

 This may be because a tonsillectomy is a more complex procedure that causes more pain and bleeding in adults.

-Also, with repeated infections, there is more scarring, which makes the tonsils more difficult to remove – and, naturally, adults prone to tonsil inflammation tend to have had many more years of infections than children.
+Also, with repeated infections, there is more scarring, which makes the tonsils more difficult to remove.
+Adults prone to tonsil inflammation tend to have had many more years of infections than children.

-Adults may not want to eat much for seven to ten days, while a child may want to eat a hamburger on the day of surgery.
+Adults may feel like they don’t want to eat much for 7 to 10 days, while a child may want to eat a hamburger on the day of surgery.

-Now, researchers are focusing on preventing postoperative infections in high-risk patients, which can also help reduce the need for reoperation.
+Now, researchers are focusing on preventing infections after operations in high-risk patients.
+Doing so could also help reduce the need for reoperation.